catamphetamine/react-pages/README.md

 }
 ```

+The possible `options` are

+  * `headers` — HTTP Headers JSON object
+  * `authentication` — set to `false` to disable sending the authentication token as part of the HTTP request, set to a String to pass it as an `Authorization: Bearer` token
+  * `progress(percent, event)` — for tracking HTTP request progress (e.g. file upload)

 ### File upload

 The `http` utility will also upload files if they're passed as part of `parameters` (example below).
 Any of these types of file `parameters` are accepted: